garethr/garethr-golang/README.md

     include 'golang'

-By default this sets up the PPA and installs the golang-stable package.
+By default this sets up the PPA and installs the golang package.
-See the code for ways to get golang-weekly or golang-tip.